- Spend time in one of the world's largest and oldest deserts (43 million years)

 Today, you'll take part in an early morning excursion that travels along the path of the ancient Tsauchab River into the Namib Sand Sea.
 The adventure highlights the Sossusvlei Desert, including Dune 45 and Dead Vlei—all surrounded by red dunes in the southern part of the Namib Desert.

-In fact, the word Sossusvlei is from Nama descent, which, directly translated, means a place with many endings.
-Visitors who come to Namibia often say that this is the most stunning part of the desert, with monumentally high dunes (as high as 1,066 feet/325 m) and the shadows of their sinuous crests that continually change as the daylight waxes and wanes.
+In fact, the word Sossusvlei is of Nama descent, which, directly translated, means "a place with many endings."
+Visitors who come to Namibia often say that this is the most stunning part of the desert, with monumentally high dunes (as high as 1,066 ft/325 m) and the shadows of their sinuous crests that continually change as the daylight waxes and wanes.
 The warm tints of the sand, ranging from pale apricot to brick orange and deep red, contrast vividly with the dazzling white surfaces of the deflationary clay pans at some of their bases.

 In the afternoon, you'll have time to enjoy the landscapes and views around Sesriem Canyon, carved into the Tsauchab River over millions of years, resulting in a narrow gorge of just over a half-mile in length.
-At the foot of the gorge, which plunges down over 100 feet (30 m), are pools that replenish after a good rain.
-Sesriem derives its name from the time when early pioneers tied six lengths of rawhide thongs (‘Ses Rieme’) together to draw water from these pools.
+At the foot of the gorge, which plunges over 100 feet (30 m), are pools that replenish after a good rain.
+Sesriem derives its name from the time when early pioneers tied six lengths of rawhide thongs ("Ses Rieme") together to draw water from these pools.